overvis/overvis-docs/OPCB/User_Docs/OPCB-221B_Manual/README.md

 To access the HTTP web interface either:

-- Connect to the OPCB-221B WiFi access point with a PC or mobile device and open the following URL in the browser: http://setup.overvis.com/;
+- Connect to the OPCB-221B Wi-Fi access point with a PC or mobile device and open the following URL in the browser: http://setup.overvis.com/;
 - Using any PC or mobile device in the local network, open the IP address of the OPCB-221B in the browser.
 OPCB-221B IP address can usually be found by accessing the local network router